Annabelle Comes Home: Plot

-Mary Ellen's crush Bob Palmeri arrives and is attacked by the Black Shuck.
+Mary Ellen's romantic interest Bob Palmeri arrives and is attacked by the Black Shuck.
 Judy and Mary Ellen are confronted by other spirits.
 Daniela sneaks back into the house to return the artifacts room's keys.
-She gets locked inside and is tormented by the haunted objects.
+She is locked inside and is tormented by the haunted objects.
 Upstairs, Mary Ellen is tormented by the Ferryman, whose last victim has a striking resemblance to Mary Ellen.
-She escapes and runs to Judy's room, where the young girl is possessed by the Annabelle doll and the demon as a victim.
-The girls try to reach Lorraine but are unable to get through.
-They end up going into the artefact room and encounter Daniela and rescue her.
+She escapes and runs to Judy's room, where the young girl is being attacked by the Annabelle doll and the demon.
+The girls answer the phone and believe it is Lorraine until the voice instructs them to give a soul to Annabelle.
+They go into the artifact room, encounter Daniela, and rescue her.

 Judy explains that they must lock Annabelle back in her case so that the other spirits can rest.
 Bob protects Judy from the Black Shuck while she retrieves Mary Ellen's asthma inhaler, and Daniela is possessed by the Bride.
-Mary Ellen and Judy find the doll when the ghostly priest, acting as Judy's guardian, guides them to the Ferryman.
-They retrieve the key to the case but struggle when the Feeley Meeley board game and the demon of the doll attack them.
-Daniela recovers when Judy plays Ed's recorded footage of the Bride's exorcism.
-After the doll is placed back in the case and locked, the disturbances cease.
+Mary Ellen and Judy find the doll when the ghostly priest, acting as Judy's guardian, guides them to the Ferryman, which has the doll in a locked closet.
+Judy finds the key to the closet in the Feeley Meeley board game, and Mary Ellen enters the closet to retrieve the doll.
+They have trouble getting the doll to the artifacts room: hands emerge from the Feeley Meeley board game that grab at them and Daniela attacks.
+Daniela is immobilized when Judy projects Ed's recorded footage of the Bride's exorcism on her.
+Judy and Mary Ellen bring the doll to the artifacts room and place it in the case, but the demon telekinetically prevents them from closing the case's door.
+A freed Daniela then arrives to help them close the door, and she also still has the key to lock it.
+After the case's door is locked, the disturbances cease.

 Ed and Lorraine return the next morning.
-At Judy's birthday party, Daniela apologizes to Lorraine who gives her a comforting message from her father.
+At Judy's birthday party, all of Judy's classmates arrive.
+Lorraine takes Daniela back into the artifact room where Daniela apologizes for her actions.
+Lorraine then gives her a comforting message from her father.